slowernews/wisdom-tldr/README.md

 ===
 ###On gratefulness and happiness

-We can't chase happiness, happiness is a byproduct of our actions.
+'Happiness is not a goal, it is a byproduct.' -- Eleanor Roosevelt

 > *'Happy life = mastery + belonging + autonomy.'*